sap-tutorials/eda/tutorials/aem-integrate-cloud-integration-iflow/aem-integrate-cloud-integration-iflow.md

 ## You will learn
-- How to configure the AEM sender adapter in Cloud Integration
+- How to configure the AEM sender adapter in Cloud Integration.
-- How to configure the AEM receiver adapter in Cloud Integration
+- How to configure the AEM receiver adapter in Cloud Integration.

 ## Intro